miguelmarcondesf/activerecord-tenanted/GUIDE.md

       - loading schemas (if the first thread loads the schema and inserts data, can the second thread accidentally drop/load causing data loss?)
   - [ ] feature to turn off automatic creation/migration
     - make sure we pay attention to Rails.config.active_record.migration_error when we turn off auto-migrating
+  - thinking
+    - should there be a global singleton `Tenant`?
+I'm not sure we need it or the limitations of a global.
+    - if we do, though, then `.tenanted` should set `Tenant.base_class=`
+    - and we need to add checks that `.tenanted` is called only ONCE in the application

 - database tasks
   - [ ] RootConfig should conditionally re-enable database tasks ... when AR_TENANT is present?